kruize/autotune/tests/README.md

   - Posts an experiment using the input json (<AUTOTUNE_REPO>/tests/resources/em_input_json/GeneralPerfExp.json) and createExperiment API to the Experiment Manager
   - Validates the trial result summary obtained from the listTrialStatus API once the experiment is completed.

+### Remote monitoring tests
+  Here we test Kruize [Remote monitoring APIs](https://github.com/kruize/autotune/blob/mvp_demo/design/MonitoringModeAPI.md).

+  The tests does the following:
+  - Deploys kruize in non-CRD mode using the deploy script from the autotune repo
+  - Validates the behaviour of createExperiment, updateResults and listRecommendations APIs in various scenarios covering both positive and negative usecases.

 ## Supported Clusters
 - Minikube